 When they had the Lexus RX 350 redesigned, the main point was comfort while raising the quality of the interiors.
 The result is a better car-like experience in driving.
 The designed cabin has become more attractive and looks impeccably made.

 The Lexus was transformed into a sleeker car, looking less like an SUV with much headroom and legroom in the two seating rows.
 In turn, there is now a lower dashboard, and the stack of the center control is now favored towards the driver.

 The RX 350 runs on its 3.5-liter V6 engine producing 295 horsepower and sporting the standard eight-speed transmission.

 For its price, its looks, and its performance, the Porsche Macan might just be the best small luxury SUV there is.
-This five-seater compact SUV has the 350 horsepower (Macan S) and the 400 horsepower (Macan Turbo) trim levels that can match many sports sedans.
+While the base model comes with a turbocharged 2.0-liter four-cylinder engine, performance improves significantly when you move up the trim ladder.
+This five-seater compact SUV has a 350 horsepower twin-turbocharged 3.0-liter V6 engine on the S and GTS trims, with the 400 horsepower twin-turbo 3.6-liter V6 engine being reserved for the Macan Turbo trim.

 Mercedes Benz GLC Class ($47,308)

 This Mercedes Benz GLC-Class is roomy, upscale-looking, and a perfect candidate for best rated SUV among its class.
 Both the interior and the exterior are elegant-looking, and it has generous passenger space.